MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-views.md

 ---
-title: Save and Personalise List Views | Microsoft Docs
+title: Save and Personalise List Views
-description: Learn how to create your own views of filtered lists.
+description: Learn how to create your own views for filtered lists as well as how to save, rename and manage those Views.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual